lindsayevanslee/whomds/cran-comments.md

   All files listed are ones included in .Rbuildignore

-There were 2 NOTEs when run through win-builder:
+There was 1 NOTE when run through win-builder:

 * checking CRAN incoming feasibility ...
 NOTE